Darier disease in Adult

 - Seborrheic dermatitis

-- Grover disease (transient acantholytic disease) has a similar biopsy but has a different age of onset (eg, fourth or fifth decade).
+- Grover disease (transient acantholytic disease) has similar biopsy findings but has a different age of onset (eg, fourth or fifth decade).

 - Follicular atopic dermatitis (eczema) has a similar distribution, as do follicular occlusion syndromes, perforating disorders, granuloma annulare, and some tumors of the appendages.

-- Hailey-Hailey disease is more erosive and is more common in intertriginous areas.
+- Hailey-Hailey disease is more erosive and also more common in intertriginous areas.

 - Pemphigus foliaceus